-The National Auto Sport Association (NASA) is in its 15th full season with its Time Trial Program.
+The National Auto Sport Association (NASA) is in its 16th full season with its Time Trial Program.
 Last year, we had all NASA regions with full participation, with over 1400 drivers nationwide.
-For 2018, we will continue to have full participation from our now fourteen NASA regions, with over 230 events nationwide.
-This year, we will return to the unified National NASA Championship format, where there will be a single National Championship event.
+For 2019, we will continue to have full participation from our now fourteen NASA regions, with over 230 events nationwide.
+This year, we will continue the unified National NASA Championship format, where there will be a single National Championship event.
 The tracks will change annually.
-This year’s 2018 NASA Championships presented by Toyo Tires will be at the Circuit of the Americas (Austin, TX) on September 13-16, 2018.
+This year’s 2019 NASA Championships presented by Toyo Tires will be at the Mid Ohio Sports Car Course on September 20-23, 2019.

 NASA TT utilizes a car classification system that is easy to understand, and gives HPDE-4 drivers a taste of competition by allowing them to compete for top lap times, in advanced, open passing run sessions, against similarly prepared cars for awards, prizes, and recognition.